GoogleFeud/among-us-client/README.md

 Get and modify data from a local among us game.
 This library was **NOT** made so you can cheat in public lobbies.
 That's for losers.

+**This library is NOWHERRE near complete.
+There are a few known bugs such as the code of a game sometimes being undefined**

 ## Example

 ```js